How to make zucchini ribbons (or noodles)? Check out the video for the perfect technique!

 Store-bought pasta offers ultimate convenience… or make your own pappardelle for a truly unforgettable meal

 Of course, if you want this dish to be truly special, make your own pappardelle using this homemade chickpea flour dough.
 But the recipe works just fine with store-bought pappardelle too.

 Every forkful of this pasta is light, yet richly flavored… a fiesta for the taste buds!

-Food & wine pairing: Chardonnay with zucchini ribbon pappardelle
+Wine Pairing: Chardonnay with zucchini ribbon pappardelle

 A Sangiovese is always the first wine that comes to mind anytime cooked tomatoes are involved.
 But here, the zucchini, goat cheese and fried capers call for a full-bodied, luscious white wine!
 Pour a Chardonnay – one from a warmer region like Mâconnais or California – or a Côtes du Rhône Blanc.
 These wines pair well with the rich flavors of this pasta without overwhelming the delicate goat cheese and the more subtle flavor of the zucchini ribbons.